Garbage and large/bulky item collection

-The Region of Waterloo offers residential curbside collection for green bin organics, blue box recycling, garbage, appliance and bulky items, and seasonal yard waste.
+The Region of Waterloo offers residential curbside collection for green bin organics, blue box recycling, garbage, appliance and bulky items, and seasonal yard waste and Christmas trees.
 Note: Other recycling programs are also available at our facilities.

 If you are unsure whether you receive curbside collection or have any questions about our services, please call us: 519-575-4400.

-Regular collection runs on all statutory holidays except Christmas Day and New Year's Day.
-Collection will be delayed one day for the remainder of the week following these two statutory holidays.
+- Collection is completed on all statutory holidays except Christmas Day and New Year's Day.
+As needed, collection will be delayed one day for the remainder of the week following these two statutory holidays.